vansh1702/VanshBookStore/VanshBookStore/README.txt

 Opened the _Layout.cshtml in Views/Shared directory and added the link for nav-bar Created CoverTypeController.cs in the VanshBookStore/Areas/Customers/Controllers folder and modified the code as done previously.
 Was getting errors as it was throwing exception and then finally found the error as I didnt modify the code in UnitOfWork and then modified and working fine
+Added new class Product in the .Models project
+Made changes into the Product.cs and added some using statements for it to work